soothing35/cryoEM_annealling/README.md

 CryoEM_annealing

-CryoEM_annealing is a collection for the paper (name).
+CryoEM_annealing is a collection for the paper (Annealing synchronizes the 70S ribosome into a minimum-energy conformation).
 Welcome to cite our paper and scripts.

 1. Locres_points